Home

 Line

 Eventually, Emilie changed her name to Amelia and Longinus changed his to Lawrence.
-Carl Nowatzki changed his name to Charles Nowasky.
+Carl Nowatzke/Nowatzki changed his name to Charles Nowasky.

 For more information on Amelia and Lawrence, click on the "Leier Family History" in the panel on the left.